Aldin-Slavov/vionyx1/replit.md

-✓ Integrated actual minors declaration document with download functionality ✓ Updated minors declaration page with authentic legal content from provided DOC file ✓ Updated all contact phone numbers to +359 89 566 2600 across all pages
+✓ Integrated actual minors declaration document with download functionality ✓ Updated minors declaration page with authentic legal content from provided DOC file ✓ Updated all contact phone numbers to +359 89 566 2600 across all pages ✓ Updated all email addresses to savov@vionyx.eu across all pages

 ## User Preferences